microsoft/ray-on-aml/README.md

 client = ray.init(f"ray://{ray_on_aml.headnode_private_ip}:10001")
 ```

-If you ran above sample, make sure you have the same version of ray==2.2.0 in CI
+If you ran above sample, make sure you have the same version of ray==2.2.0 in CI.
+If you don't specify pip_packages, ray[default] with the same version of ray installed in your CI will be used for the cluster

 ### 4.2.
 (MODE II.)
 Interative Cluster mode